prateeksha9/imageinMongoDB/README.md

 imageinMongoDB is a minor project which includes only one feature.
 The project clearly explains the steps you can use to store images in MongoDB with node.js backend.
 Yo can clone the repository and set up in your local system to have a walkthrough the project.

 **Prerequisites**
-Install these in your system before you try to run this repositories

 * npm
 * node